observablehq/plot/README.md

 const plot2 = Plot.plot({…, color: plot1.scale("color")});
 ```

-The returned scale object represents the actual (or “materialized”) values encountered in the plot, including the domain, range, interpolate function, *etc.* The scale’s label, if any, is also returned; however, note that other axis properties are not currently exposed.
-Point and band scales also expose their materialized bandwidth and step.

 For convenience, the returned *scale* exposes a *scale*.**apply**(*input*) method which returns the scale’s output for the given *input* value.
 When applicable, the *scale* object also exposes a *scale*.**invert**(*output*) method which returns the corresponding input value from the scale’s domain for the given *output* value.

-The scale object is undefined if the associated plot has no scale with the given *scaleName*, and throws an error if the *scaleName* is invalid (*i.e.*, not one of the known scale names: *x*, *y*, *fx*, *fy*, *r*, *color*, or *opacity*).

 ### Position options